 This is tough stuff!
 Allow yourself to work through your feelings, no matter how often they crop up.
 I personally that when new crises arise because of my kids’ disabilities I sometimes have to let it out.
 I get frustrated with myself at times, because I think, “Shouldn’t I accept this already?”
 Every parenting journey can have twists and trials you did not expect.
 Don’t box yourself into “always have to strong mom” arena.
 Take the time to process your emotions and you will feel better.

 By support, I specifically mean that you need to connect with other moms or parents who have kids with an autism diagnosis. make friends with other people raising kids with autism.
 Parents of children who no experience with autism don’t always understand what is involved in raising your child and the numerous challenges they have like sensory issues, self-injury and regressions.
 There is nothing like that good friend who has been there, done that, and can throw an arm around your shoulder – even if it’s a virtual one.
 And, knowing other autism parents help you maintain you sanity.

 Personally, both Facebook and the holistic community, our former charter school and some of the Christian community have been for me traditionally the best places to find like-minded parents.
 Another source of similar parents are neighbors.
 There are probably about 6-8 children on the spectrum on our block.
 I also made friends at conferences, like the annual National Autism Conference or AutismOne.
-Finally, if you can’t find anyone, go to TACANOW to find a local chapter OR learned more about their mentor program, to find someone to help you!
+Finally, if you can’t find anyone, go to TACANOW to find a local chapter.

 3. Change happens, and it’s not always good.